Meconium ileus is more common in white populations and affects both sexes almost equally.

 Meconium found in the intestine of a neonate consists of succus entericus (bile salts, bile acids, and debris from the intestinal mucosa) and is normally evacuated within 6 hours of birth (or earlier).

-Meconium ileus occurs when meconium becomes inspissated and obstructs the distal ileus.
+Meconium ileus occurs when meconium becomes inspissated and obstructs the distal ileum.
 It is usually a manifestation of cystic fibrosis.
 Approximately 20% of infants with cystic fibrosis present with meconium ileus at birth.

 Although it is usually understood as synonymous with cystic fibrosis until proven otherwise, it may also be seen with pancreatic atresia or stenosis of the pancreatic duct.